 - 5.1 Meetings will be conducted in the manner of a business meeting.
-The chair will guide the meeting through the agenda and facilitate debate where required in a way that enables all councillors to contribute to their satisfaction.
-Decisions will be made according to majority vote, as set out in Standing Order 1.14. - 5.2 Councillors will signal to the chair when requesting to speak, for example by raising their hand. - 5.3 Only one person should speak at a time.
-If more than one person wants to speak, the chair of the meeting shall direct the order of speaking. - 5.4 The Chair may invoke the use of the Formal Rules of Debate at Meetings set out in Annex 1 by resolution if he or she considers it appropriate, for example to assist in maintaining order, in the case of a critical decision or at the request of councillors in the meeting
+The chairman will guide through the agenda and facilitate debate where required in a way that enables all council their satisfaction.
+Decisions will be made according to majority vote, as set out in Standing Order 1.14. - 5.2 Councillors will signal to the chairman when requesting to speak, for example by raising their hand. - 5.3 Only one person should speak at a time.
+If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - 5.4 The Chairman may invoke the use of the Formal Rules of Debate at Meetings set out in Annex 1 by resolution if he or she considers it appropriate, for example to assist in maintaining order, in the case of a critical decision or at the request of councillors in the meeting